polterguy/phosphorusfive/plugins/extras/p5.json/README.md

     :other-bar
 ```

-Which would result in the following.
+Which would result in the following result.

 ```
 lambda2json:@"{